horizon365/whiteboardhq/content/advertise.md

 # Advertise your new app!

 #description
-Reach out to thousands of boilerplate fans, indiehackers, developers, and creators who visit and explore MintedDirectory every month.
+Reach out to thousands of boilerplate fans, indiehackers, developers, and creators who visit and explore Whiteboard Directory every month.
 By advertising your service or product here, you’ll be able to connect directly with this engaged audience. :rocket:
 ::
 ---